Free temporary China phone number to receive SMS online (+86)

 The whole thing takes under a minute.
 No download, no account on this site, just five simple steps.

-The fix: a private line from just $1 that only you can read.
+The fix: a private number from just $1 that only you can read.
 See private pricing below →

 For a throwaway check, though, this costs nothing.
-There is no need to pay when a public line does the job.
+There is no need to pay when a public number does the job.

 A private China number for $1